oneozerova/explainable-VAE-for-AMP/docs/blogpost.md

 ### View 0: what does the 32-D latent cloud look like in 2D?

-We use t-SNE (`perplexity=50`) for static latent cloud visualisation.
+We use t-SNE (`perplexity=50`) for static latent cloud visualisation; UMAP [12] is an alternative manifold method but we found t-SNE gave more coherent one-vs-rest label panels at this dataset size.
 For placing generated samples on the same cloud (Figure 6) we use a parametric t-SNE [11]: a small MLP $g_\psi : \mathbb{R}^{32} \to \mathbb{R}^2$ fit by MSE against sklearn t-SNE on the training $\mu$ cloud.
 Interpolation paths (View 1) use PCA, which preserves the even spacing of a straight-line latent interpolation without projection artefacts.

 ![t-SNE one-vs-rest per label](figures/tsne_one_vs_rest.png) *Figure 2.
 Real-peptide $\mu$ in t-SNE, one panel per label (positive = coloured, rest = grey).
 Gram+ and Gram- fill the entire cloud — both are majority labels with heavy co-occurrence.
 Minority labels show partial concentration but no clean separation.*

 ![t-SNE coloured by physicochemical properties](figures/tsne_physchem.png) *Figure 3.
 Same t-SNE cloud coloured by four physicochemical properties.
 Sequence length shows the clearest gradient: short peptides (~10 residues) concentrate at the bottom, long ones (40–60 residues) toward the upper region.
-Hydrophobicity shows a moderate gradient.
+Hydrophobicity (Kyte-Doolittle scale [10]) shows a moderate gradient.
 Net charge appears nearly uniform — over 70% of AMPs in this dataset have net charge between +2 and +8, so the dynamic range is narrow.
-Hydrophobic moment is diffuse across the cloud.
+Hydrophobic moment (Eisenberg amphipathicity measure [9]) is diffuse across the cloud.
 These are 2D projections of 32D encodings; the dim-traversal experiments in View 3 are the direct evidence that z encodes these properties.*

 The cloud is a uniform blob.
 Labels do not form distinct regions (Figure 2).
 This looks like a failure but is the expected outcome of this CVAE design: the decoder receives $c$ directly at every step, so $z$ does not need to encode activity labels for reconstruction to work.
 KL regularisation pushes $z$ toward $\mathcal{N}(0, I)$, and with 5759 diverse sequences the encoder fills the prior smoothly instead of mapping families to isolated corners.